bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Must be less than 10
 ```

 _In the above code, `GreaterThan` and `LessThan` can be applied to both `Specification<int?>` and `Specification<int>`.
-Technically, they are two separate rules with the same names.
+Technically, they are two separate rules with same names.
 The consistency of their inner logic is verified by the unit tests._

 - `AsNullable` can be handy when you have two versions of the same type (nullable and non-nullable) that can be validated with the same specification.